Exciting Opportunities Beyond the Classroom

 Dynamic and engaging, experiential learning is at the heart of a liberal arts education because it unites knowledge, ideas and perspectives with real-world application.

-At BW your student can gain valuable resume-enhancing, educational insights through experiential initiatives that include academics/research, internships, explorations/study abroad, service learning and more.
+Experiential opportunities can include academics/research, internships, explorations/study abroad, service learning and more.

-Through these initiatives, your student can work alongside a professor doing complex research, can journey overseas to experience cultural assimilation firsthand, can study the local effects of inner-city poverty, and/or can intern at a multinational company.
+Through these initiatives, your student may work alongside a professor doing complex research, journey overseas to experience cultural assimilation firsthand, study the local effects of inner-city poverty or intern at a multinational company.

 Experiential learning opportunities provide students with meaningful, practical experiences in which knowledge gained from coursework and classroom studies is transferred to real-world applications and vice versa.

-Regardless of your student's interest, he/she can pursue research in collaboration with faculty mentors who can help bring his/her academic passion to life.
+Regardless of your student's interest, he or she can pursue research in collaboration with faculty mentors.

-At BW integrating studies with engaging initiatives is at the heart of programs like:
+At BW integrating studies with engaging initiatives is at the heart of learning experiences, such as:

 Whether paid or unpaid, internships are opportunities for your student to identify career and academic-related interests, test social skills and work competencies, and obtain real-world experiences that can boost his/her resume and foster important networking contacts.
 In addition, your student can gain personal and professional attributes that can benefit him/her in first as well as in subsequent jobs.